SuhailaEltayeb/Collaborative_Editor_LiveDocs/README.md

 # Liveblocks
 NEXT_PUBLIC_LIVEBLOCKS_PUBLIC_KEY=
 LIVEBLOCKS_SECRET_KEY=
-==> Fill in the placeholders with the actual credentials from Clerk and Liveblocks.
+==>  Enter the actual credentials from Clerk and Liveblocks.

 4- Running the Project
 Start the development server with:

-npm run dev
+- npm run dev